Internet in China: Regulatory priorities

 In 2009, China amended its Criminal Law to create a low threshold for the prosecution of malicious cybercrimes and illegal data sales.

 Generally, China advocates for internet sovereignty and tends to prioritize cybersecurity more than personal data protection.
 Chinese policymakers became increasingly concerned about the risk of cyberattacks following the 2010s global surveillance disclosures by Edward Snowden, which demonstrated extensive United States intelligence activities in China.
 As part of its response, the Communist Party in 2014 formed the Cybersecurity and Information Leading Group.

+Since 2014, China expresses its key principles on cyberspace sovereignty and related topics in the National Cybersecurity Strategy and Strategy for International Cooperation in Cyberspace.
+It also discusses principles for developing a "community of common destiny in cyberspace."

 The 2017 Cyber Security Law was also part of China's response to increased risks of foreign surveillance and foreign data collection following the United States surveillance disclosures.
 Among other provisions, the law has significant data localization requirements.
 It is a major pillar of the Chinese data regulatory environment.

 Before the 2020-2021 Xi Jinping administration reform spree, the regulatory environment for internet companies was relatively lax because the government sought to encourage the development of the big data economy.
 The regulatory environment for tech companies subsequently became stricter and in 2021, two national data laws and a host of regulatory guidelines were promulgated, broadening the scope of government enforcement and increasing the penalties for personal data violations.
 After mid-2023, the government decreased its regulatory intervention in e-commerce and issued policies more supportive of the e-commerce sector.

+In 2020, the Xiao Zhan/227 incident, a conflict among online fan communities arising from a slash fiction novel posted on the fan fiction website Archive of Our Own, resulted in public attention and scrutiny from policymakers on the issue of hostile online communication.
+The Cyberspace Administration of China's Qinglang Xingdong ("Sweep-Up Campaign") began in June 2021 and sought to clean up harmful actions in fandoms such as fan wars.
+CAC initiated a series of policies and campaigns against "resentment and abuse, upvoting/downvoting and trolling, disinformation and name-calling, doxing, and privacy violations of online fandom communities."
+Major Chinese social media platforms revised their policies accordingly.